 |Life Sciences (Biology, etc.)||Standard||Intel HD Graphics 4000|

 This just presents a starting point from which to explore the world of graphics cards.
 Many options exist and in today’s diverse market you should be able to find a graphics card to suit your needs.
 For the majority of students, the graphics card that comes with your laptop is going to be more than enough.
 For some, however, student life can benefit greatly from improved graphics.
 Not only does your choice depend upon your major, but upon your hobbies and interests: Are you a film buff, for instance?
 If so, your experience can be enhanced by a step up in the graphics processing unit (GPU) department.
 Are you a gamer?
 Then look for gaming-specific graphics cards.

 Students are studying a variety of subjects simultaneously.
 A common hybrid course of study, for example, is a double major in math and computer science.
 Naturally, it doesn’t make sense to buy two graphics cards to accommodate your two majors, so even though a high-end graphics card is not necessary for math homework, it might serve well to buy a high-quality graphics card for computer science needs.

-What are the best Lenovo laptops for a student?
+What are the best Lenovo laptops for a student on a budget?

 Which laptops have the longest battery life?